 Volume Cap.
-The availability of Volume Cap is subject to the terms and conditions of the AHFA Multifamily Revenue Bond Policy in effect at the time of application submittal.
+The availability of Volume Cap is subject to the terms and conditions of the AHFA Multifamily Revenue Bond Policy and additional AHFA requirements located at www.ahfa.com in effect at the time of application submittal.

 D. Negative Actions